satindersingh472/myride_api/readMe.md

 <br>

 ## `PATCH`  <br>
-Riders can confirm or complete the bookings.
+Riders can confirm or complete the bookings. <br>

 **Required Headers** <br>
 ```